UmmItC/Blog/content/en/blog/Lore/dw/How-to-check-opearting-system-is-infetcted.md

 ### Why Scan Your Ports?

-Port scanning is akin to patrolling the city's streets to ensure the safety of its inhabitants.
-Here's why it's crucial:

 1. **Security Assessment**: Port scanning reveals which ports are open and listening for incoming connections.
 An open port could be a potential vulnerability if it's not needed for your network's operation.

 2. **Network Troubleshooting**: Scanning helps identify issues with network services.
 If a particular service is not working correctly, checking whether its associated port is open can pinpoint the problem.